 In spite of these challenges, autistics offer a different perspective and experience of the world.
 In their specific interests, whether it is in the arts, sciences, politics, or day-to-day living, they offer strengths and talents that are of value to the world at large.
 To flourish, they need to be respected and valued for who they are, as they are.

-In BC there are 55,000+ people on the autism spectrum: 40,000 of them are adults.
 Most autistic adults are unemployed or underemployed.
 With employment, individuals on the spectrum can acquire greater economic independence, contribute inclusively in a meaningful way, and enjoy choices that result in a better quality of life.